Paranormal

 One of the more curious incidents was the disappearance of Flight 19, in which five TBM Avenger torpedo bombers simply vanished while flying over the area on December 5, 1945.
 This was ultimately attributed to “navigational error leading to the aircraft running out of fuel.”

-Perhaps the greater mystery, however, is how a NOAA webpage that “has not been altered since” January 4, 2010 is suddenly and inexplicably being passed around as “recent” news (the Sun Sentinel: “the agency stated this month on noaa.gov”…seriously, someone help me out here).
+The greater mystery, however, is how a NOAA webpage that “has not been altered since” January 4, 2010 is suddenly and inexplicably being passed around as “recent” news (the Sun Sentinel: “the agency stated this month on noaa.gov”…seriously, someone help me out here).
+Perhaps those dimensional vortices are real, after all.

 advertisement